 You came up with so many ‘go-to’ T-shirt patterns and I’ve listed them all in this post for you.

-The first (and so far only) official SewOver50 meet-up in London, February 2020.
+The first official SewOver50 meet-up in London, February 2020.
 It was very popular and well over 60 people travelled from far and wide to be there.
 We really hope that eventually there will be more of these happening around the world, but please don’t take unnecessary risks.
 Check out the #so50meetup to see where fellow-sewers have had get togethers.
+They are gradually starting to happen again now with one taking place recently in Dunfermline, Scotland and the first Sew Over 50 Frocktails event scheduled for September 23rd in Edinburgh, Scotland with both Judith and Sandy in attendance!

 We launched the second #so50visible challenge early in 2020 which many of you enjoyed joining in with.
-The numbers of followers to the account have grown so significantly that lots of you weren’t a part of it when the 2019 challenge took place.
+The numbers of followers to the account have grown so significantly that lots of you hadn’t been a part of it when the 2019 challenge took place.

 We had another wide-ranging discussion about our cutting and sewing habits-do you just cut and sew one thing at a time, or are you a batch cutter? you decide…